Tax lien: County level tax liens in the United States

 In the United States, a tax lien may be placed on a house or any other real property on which property tax is due (such as an empty tract of land, a boat dock, or even a parking place).

 Each county has varying rules and regulations regarding what tax is due, and when it is due.
 The related forms may be tax lien certificates or tax deed certificates.

 Tax lien certificates

 Tax lien certificates are issued immediately upon the failure of the property owner to pay.
 These forms describe a lien on the property.
 The liens are generally in first position over every other encumbrance on the property, including liens secured by loans against the property.

-Tax lien states are Alabama, Arizona, Arkansas Colorado, Florida, Illinois, Indiana, Iowa, Kentucky, Maryland, Mississippi, Missouri, Montana, Nebraska, New Jersey, North Dakota, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Vermont, West Virginia, and Wyoming.
+Tax lien states are Alabama, Arizona, Colorado, Florida, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New York, Ohio, Rhode Island, South Carolina, Vermont, West Virginia, and Wyoming.
 The District of Columbia is also a tax lien jurisdiction.